AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/not1.md

 ---
 title: 'not/1'
 predicates:
- - 'not/1' : tests whether a goal fails
+- {sig: 'not/1', desc: 'tests whether a goal fails'}
- - '\+/1' : tests whether a goal fails
+- {sig: '\+/1', desc: 'tests whether a goal fails'}
 ---
 `not/1` — tests whether a goal fails